rockgarden/computer-science-cn/ai/category-ai_zh.md

 >> Differences Between Computer Vision and Image Processing
 >> Object Recognition Tasks and Their Differences

->> Attention Mechanism in the Transformers Model
+- Attention Mechanism in the Transformers Model

-ML

 - Cross-Validation: K-Fold vs. Leave-One-Out

 >> What Is the Difference Between Markov Chains and Hidden Markov Models?